+Third, we propose an efficient training algorithm for \DS networks adapted from the weight re-parameterization techniques \cite{li2021s}.
+Our sign-scale decomposition method breaks down the discrete weights into a binary sign term and a power-of-two scale term, and recursively re-parameterizes the exponent of the scale term as a combination of binary variables.
+This enables us to train low-bit \DS networks from a random initialization, achieving performance that is comparable to full-precision networks.

-Third, while prior research works suffer from severe performance degradation when transferred to a new task, we propose a low-variance random initialization strategy to improve the model’s performance in transfer learning scenarios.
-This is based on our observation and analysis that the weight values tend to gather towards the original point of the re-parameterization space during the initial stage of training, and a greater gradient signal is needed to push them to pass the threshold when the weights are randomly initialized with a large variance.
-By reducing the variance of weight initialization, the DenseShift network can be easily adapted to different tasks and achieve competitive performance.
+Fourth, while prior research works suffer from severe performance degradation when transferred to a new task, we propose a low-variance random initialization strategy to improve the model’s performance in transfer learning scenarios.
+We demonstrate that the weight values tend to gather towards the original point of the re-parameterization space during the initial stage of training, and as a result, a greater gradient signal is needed to push them to pass the threshold when the weights are randomly initialized with a large variance.
+By reducing the variance of weight initialization, the DenseShift network can be easily adapted to different tasks while maintaining competitive performance.

-We perform extensive experiments to compare our DenseShift network with various baselines on a range of tasks across different fields.
-The results show that our proposed DenseShift network outperforms the state-of-the-art shift network on the ImageNet classification task and achieves comparable performance as full-precision networks with higher inference computational efficiency.
-As summarized in Fig. \ref{fig:ResNet-18-ImageNet-Top1}, DenseShift network performs significant better in low bit settings , especially under 2-bit condition.
+We conducted extensive experiments to evaluate the performance of our DenseShift network compared to various baselines on a diverse set of tasks across different fields.
+The results show that our proposed DenseShift network outperforms the state-of-the-art Shift network on the ImageNet classification task and achieves comparable performance to full-precision networks while having higher inference computational efficiency.
+As summarized in Fig. \ref{fig:ResNet-18-ImageNet-Top1}, DenseShift network performs significantly better in low-bit settings, especially under 2-bit condition.
 Specifically, our { 2-bit and} 3-bit quantized ResNet-18 on the classification task achieve $68.90\%$ and $70.57\%$ Top-1 accuracy respectively.
-Furthermore, we show that low-bit DenseShift networks can achieve full-precision performance in transfer learning scenarios and different domains by experiments on several computer vision (CV) and speech tasks, which to the best of our knowledge is for the first time in shift networks for transfer learning tasks.
+Moreover, we demonstrate that our low-bit DenseShift networks can achieve full-precision performance in transfer learning scenarios across different domains, including computer vision and speech tasks.
+This study is the first to demonstrate this capability, to the best of our knowledge.